 Typically, though, I would have said that the good money for the fifth Horseman is Netflix as consumers who stream TV shows are increasing across age groups and more Americans now subscribe to Netflix than cable television.
 However, Disney’s 66-billion-dollar acquisition of 21st Century Fox could make the Mouse a viable competitor to both Netflix and Amazon.
 Disney is an old economy firm with the scale, access to capital, and leadership to develop a Prime-like offering.

 Whatever the outcome, though, Galloway’s insights on the nature of these tech giants should give us all pause.
 And with the speed of the news cycle, he’s sure to have a lot more to say about them at FutureComms.
-Get your ticket here.
+Watch the video here.